-In September of 2006, a group of five leading payment brands, including American Express, Discover Financial Services, JCB International, MasterCard Worldwide and Visa Incorporated, launched the Payment Card Industry (PCI) Security Standards Council; an open global forum responsible for the development, management, education and awareness of the PCI Security Standards.
+In September of 2006, a group of five leading payment brands (American Express, Discover Financial Services, JCB International, MasterCard Worldwide, and Visa Incorporated) launched the Payment Card Industry (PCI) Security Standards Council, which is an open global forum responsible for the development, management, education, and awareness of the PCI Security Standards.

-The PCI DSS requirements apply to all entities involved in payment card processing, including: merchants, processors, acquirers, issuers, and service providers, as well as all other entities that store, process or transmit cardholder data.
-Additionally, the PCI DSS affects all credit card acceptance channels, including: retail, mail, telephone, fax, and e-commerce.
+The PCI DSS requirements apply to all entities involved in payment card processing, including merchants, processors, acquirers, issuers, service providers, and all other entities that store, process or transmit cardholder data.
+Additionally, the PCI DSS affects all credit card acceptance channels, including retail, mail, telephone, fax, and e-commerce.